TerradooCloud/website/_pages/terradoocloud.md

 How ?
 =====

-  Terradoo Cloud is a set of open-source software working together to build a MultiCloud-Native open-source solution for the Odoo Community.
+  Terradoo Cloud is a set of open-source software working together to build a Multicloud Native open-source solution for the Odoo Community.

-  You can choose your preferred Cloud Provider or set up a MultiCloud-Native Solution, Public, Private, or Hybrid.
+  You can choose your preferred Cloud Provider or set up a Multicloud Native Solution, Public, Private, or Hybrid.

   Putting together all technologies around Odoo Community.